data-8/zero-to-data-8/content/v2/pedagogy/syllabus/distribution.md

 # Distributing Notebooks

 Interact links launch students into a notebook on JupyterHub by pulling the assignment from Github.
 If you are using a JupyterHub instance for your course,  we recommend using interact links to distribute notebooks to students.
 If you are running notebooks locally, you should instead distribute assignments through a learning management system (LMS).
 In this case, after you have uploaded the files to the LMS, students will need to download them and run it locally on their computers.
+To learn more about how to use Jupyterhub or running locally, check out the ["Choosing where your JupyterHub will run"](https://ucbds-infra.github.io/ds-course-infra-guide/jupyterhub/choosing_cloud.html) chapter from the [technology guide](https://ucbds-infra.github.io/ds-course-infra-guide/intro.html).

 ## What are interact links?

 Interact links simplify the assignment distribution process.
-Rather than downloading files from an external source and then uploading to their personal JupyterHub accounts, users can obtain all files for a given assignment with just one click.
+Rather than downloading files from an external source and then uploading to their personal JupyterHub accounts, users can obtain all files for a given assignment with just one button click.
 When a user clicks on an interact link for a particular assignment, all files for the assignment will show up in the user's personal JupyterHub account.

 These links can be used with any content stored on GitHub in a public repository.
 Interact links can be generated for an entire repository, or a particular file or folder.
 When a link is clicked, a series of Git commands are run from the user's JupyterHub account, which is why interact links must be used with content on GitHub.
 They cannot be used to pull arbitrary files from sources other than GitHub.